cschlosser/dot/README.md

 ### Updating your `dot.json`

 If you want to add new packages or add new configs to existing packages you can do so easily by editing [dot.json](dot.json) and rerunning `bootstrap.sh`.
-The shell scripts generated are aware of changes to some extent
+The shell scripts generated are aware of changes to some extent.

 ## dot.json syntax

 Everything starts with a `json` object containing a `version` object and a `packages` array.

-The `version` has to match the one of [dot](https://github.com/cschlosser/dot) you're using.
+The `version` has to match the version of [dot](https://github.com/cschlosser/dot) you're using.

 ```json
 {